MatheusShirakawa/wordpress-rss-feed-jquery/README.md

-Basic script javascript using jquery to use the RSS Feed from wordpress
+## Basic script javascript using jquery to use the RSS Feed from wordpress
+### wordpress-rss-feed-jquery

 - Remember to enable the cross domain access in wordpress custom functions file